Can't force deputy wardens to work 365 days at schools for differently-abled: Madras HC

 Madras High Court (File)

-Justice N Anand Venkatesh wrote that the government must show more sensitivity as a single deputy warden cannot be made to handle a large group of differently abled children continuously.
+Justice N Anand Venkatesh wrote that a single deputy warden cannot be made to handle a large group of differently-abled children, that too for long periods.
 The judge was hearing the petition of a deputy warden who was tasked with handling additional students without being given a break.

 "If a deputy warden is made to stay with the children for all 365 days without a break, it will result in mental fatigue and will have its own consequences on the person.
 The deputy wardens should also be given leave like all other teachers by appointing an alternate person to take care of the children," the judge wrote, and directed the State to appoint sufficient deputy wardens.